Mary Jane Dykeman

 CO-FOUNDER | PARTNER

 T: 416 967 7100 ext.
 225

 Privacy & Health Information

-Mary Jane Dykeman is a partner and co-founder at INQ Data Law, and the co-founder of its sister firm, DDO Health Law.
-Mary Jane practises as a data lawyer with decades of experience in the health sector.
+Mary Jane Dykeman is a partner and co-founder at INQ Data Law.
+Mary Jane practises as a data lawyer and has decades of experience, in the health sector then beyond.

 Mary Jane graduated from Mount Allison University with an Honours Bachelor of Arts degree in 1989, specializing in bioethics.
 She received her law degree from Osgoode Hall Law School in 1996 and was called to the Ontario Bar in 1998.